markmo/HiRedis.jl/README.md

 # HiRedis

-Julia Redis client, which wraps the hiredis C library.
+Julia Redis client that wraps the hiredis C library.

 [hiredis](https://github.com/redis/hiredis) is a C client library for the Redis database.
 [Redis](http://redis.io/) is an open source, BSD licensed, advanced key-value cache and store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets, sorted sets, bitmaps and hyperloglogs.
 It is also referred to as a blazingly fast in-memory database. hiredis is developed by the same author as Redis.